-Associate producer Jonquilyn Hill came to 1A from NPR, where she was part of the Election Unit.
+Producer Jonquilyn Hill came to 1A from NPR, where she was part of the Election Unit.
 JQ is a graduate of Howard University with a degree in Broadcast Journalism.

-Associate producer Aileen Humphreys joined 1A after several years at WAMU, working as a host and broadcast technician.
+Producer Aileen Humphreys joined 1A after several years at WAMU, working as a host and broadcast technician.
 Previously, she lived on the North Shore of Oahu and was a host and producer at Hawaii Public Radio.
 She holds a master’s degree in journalism from Columbia University.

-Senior producer Lindsay Foster Thomas joined 1A from Atlanta.
+Senior managing producer Lindsay Foster Thomas joined 1A from Atlanta.
 She was Senior Producer for GPB’s On Second Thought.
 Lindsay has previously worked at Marketplace and was managing editor at WUNC, North Carolina.
 She holds a master’s degree in journalism from Columbia University.

 Senior supervising producer Denise Couture joined 1A from The Diane Rehm Show.
 She was previously a newspaper reporter working at home and abroad.
 She, too, holds a master’s degree in journalism from Columbia.

 Executive producer Rupert Allman moved to D.C. from New York where he worked for WNYC.
 He does not hold a master’s degree in journalism from Columbia.